-WARNING: SERIOUS AND LIFE-THREATENING RISKS FROM USE OF HYDROCODONE BITARTRATE AND ACETAMINOPHEN TABLETS, USP Addiction, Abuse, and Misuse Because the use of hydrocodone bitartrate and acetaminophen tablets exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death, assess each patient's risk prior to prescribing and reassess all patients regularly for the development of these behaviors and conditions [see Warnings].
-Life-Threatening Respiratory Depression Serious, life-threatening, or fatal respiratory depression may occur with use of hydrocodone bitartrate and acetaminophen tablets, especially during initiation or following a dose increase.
-To reduce the risk of respiratory depression, proper dosing and titration of hydrocodone bitartrate and acetaminophen tablets are essential [see Warnings].
+WARNING: SERIOUS AND LIFE-THREATENING RISKS FROM LISE OF HYDROCODONE BITARTRATE AND ACETAMINOPHEN TABLETS, USP Addiction, Abuse, and Misuse Because the use of hydrocodone bitartrate and acetaminophen tablets exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death, assess each patient's risk prior to prescribing and reassess all patients regularly for the development of these behaviors and conditions [see Warnings].
+Life-Threatening Respiratory Depression Serious, life-threatening, or fatal respiratory depression may occur with use of following a dosage increase.
+To reduce the risk of respiratory depression, proper dosing and titration of hydrocodone bitartrate and acetaminophen tablets are essential [see Warninas].
+I [see Warnings].
 Accidental Ingestion Accidental ingestion of even one dose of hydrocodone bitartrate and acetaminophen tablets, especially by children, can result in a fatal overdose of hydrocodone bitartrate and acetaminophen [see Warnings].
 Risks From Concomitant Use With Benzodiazepines Or Other CNS Depressants Concomitant use of opioids with benzodiazepines or other central nervous system (CNS) depressants, including alcohol, may result in profound sedation, respiratory depression, coma, and death.
 Reserve concomitant prescribing of hydrocodone bitartrate and acetaminophen tablets and benzodiazepines or other CNS depressants for use in patients for whom alternative treatment options are inadequate [see Warnings, Precautions; Drug Interactions].
-Neonatal Opioid Withdrawal Syndrome (NOWS) If opioid use is required for an extended period of time in a pregnant woman, advise ... opened solve is required for an extended period of time in a pregnant woman, advise the patient of the risk of NOWS, which may be life-threatening if not recognized and treated.
+Neonatal Opioid Withdrawal Syndrome (NOWS) If opioid use is required for an extended period of time in a pregnant woman, advise the patient of the risk of NOWS, which may be life-threatening if not recognized and treated.
 Ensure that management by neonatology experts will be available at delivery [see Warnings].
-Opioid Analgesic Risk Evaluation and Mitigation Strategy (REMS) Healthcare providers are strongly encouraged to complete a REMS-compliant education program and to counsel patients and caregivers on serious risks, safe use, and the importance of reading the Medication Guide with each prescription [see Warnings] Cytochrome P450 3A4 Interaction The concomitant use of hydrocodone bitartrate and acetaminophen tablets with all cytochrome P450 3A4 inhibitors may result in an increase in hydrocodone plasma concentrations, which could increase or prolong adverse reactions and may cause potentially fatal respiratory depression.
+Opioid Analgesic Risk Evaluation and Mitigation Strategy (REMS) Healthcare providers are strongly encouraged to complete a REMS-compliant education program and to counsel patients and caregivers on serious risks, safe use, and the importance of reading the Medication Guide with each prescription [see Warnings] Cytochrome P450 3A4 Interaction The concomitant use of hydrocodone bitartrate and acetaminophen tablets with all cytochrome P450 3A4 inhibitors may result in an increase in hydrocodone plasma cytochrome P450 3A4 inhibitors may result in an increase in hydrocooone plasma concentrations, which could increase or prolong adverse reactions and may cause potentially fatal respiratory depression.
 In addition, discontinuation of a concomitantly used cytochrome P450 3A4 inducer may result in an increase in hydrocodone plasma concentrations.
-Monitor patients receiving hydrocodone bitartrate and acetaminophen tablets and any cytochrome P450 3A4 inhibitor or inducer for signs of respiratory.
-Browner, Department, Pro-tablets and any cytochrome P450 3A4 inhibitor or inducer for signs of respiratory. depression or sedation [see Clinical Pharmacology, Warnings, Precautions; Drug Interactions1.
-Hepatotoxicity Acetaminophen has been associated with cases of acute liver failure, at times resulting in liver transplant and death.
+Monitor patients receiving hydrocodone bitarrate and acetaminophen tablets and any cytochrome P450 3A4 inhibitor or inducer for signs of respiratory depression or sedation [see Clinical Pharmacology, Warnings, Precautions; Drug Interactions1.

+Hepatotoxicity

+Acetaminophen has been associated with cases of acute liver failure, at times resulting in liver transplant and death.
 Most of the cases of liver injury are associated with the use of acetaminophen at doses that exceed 4,000 milligrams per day, and often involve more than one acetaminophen-containing product [see Warnings] Overdosage].

+DESCRIPTION

-DESCRIPTION Hydrocodone bitartrate and acetaminophen, USP is available in tablet form for oral administration.
+Hydrocodone bitartrate and acetaminophen, USP is available in tablet form for oral administration.
 Hydrocodone bitartrate is an opioid analgesic and occurs as fine, white crystals or as a crystalline powder.
 It is affected by light.
 The chemical name is 4.5α -epoxy-3-methoxy-17-methylmorphinan-6-one tartrate (1:1) hydrate (2:5).
 It has the following structural formula: